 You should never feel pressured or bullied during sessions, though some feelings of discomfort may sometimes happen, simply because you are talking about things that are important to you.

-At Gosforth Physiotherapy and Wellness, we are fortunate to have the services of an outstanding clinical psychologist and a highly experienced counsellor.
+At Gosforth Physiotherapy and Wellness, we are fortunate to have the services of some outstanding clinical psychologists and highly experienced counsellors.

 Our therapists are regulated by their relevant governing bodies and adhere to a strict code of conduct maintained by the British Psychological Society.
 If you feel that you would like to talk to a psychologist or counsellor to see how it might benefit you, contact us at Gosforth Physiotherapy and Wellness.